- Jobber Blueprint /

 How to make more money as a plumber

-- Get more experience
+1. Get more professional experience

 The amount of plumbing experience you have will influence how much you are paid as a plumber.
+Apprentices or plumbers who have fewer years under their belt may earn less, whereas veteran plumbers with higher certifications can charge a premium for their expertise, on-the-job knowledge, and reputation with customers.

-- Choose a different work location
+2. Choose a different work location

 Where you work will also play a role in how much you make as a plumber.

-For example, plumbers working in California earn $62,681 on average, whereas plumbers earn $51,523 in Pennsylvania and $47,294 in Florida.
+For example, plumbers working in California earn USD $75,300 on average (per year), whereas plumbers earn USD $59,209 in Pennsylvania and USD $54,048 in Florida.

-- Work towards your master plumber’s license
+3. Work towards your master plumber’s license

 The plumbing license you hold will also have a direct impact on how much you earn.